basho/basho_docs/source/languages/en/riak/community/style-guide.md

 #### Dashes

 Unlike semicolons, dashes are hard to use incorrectly.
 But their overuse can make copy harder to read---use sparingly to seperate ideas.
+You can create a proper [em dash](http://en.wikipedia.org/wiki/Dash#Em_dash) in markdown by typing three [en dashes](http://en.wikipedia.org/wiki/Dash#En_dash) (`---`).

 ## Terminology